icerpc/icerpc-csharp/examples/README.md

 ## [RequestContext](./RequestContext/)

-The request context example application shows how to attach contextual information to the invocation and how to access this information from the dispatch.
+The RequestContext example application shows how to attach contextual information to the invocation and access this information from the dispatch.

 ## [Retry](./Retry/)